doug-little/PETools/README.md

 where *u* is a random variable of unit variance and will converge to Gaussian random variables in the limit of large *N* (a general property of multinomially distributed variables).
 This corresponds to exactly *D*!-1 independent variables (the *D*!th variable is not considered independent, as it is constrained by the fact that the &sum;&Delta;*q*<sub>*i*</sub> = 0).
 We can directly read off equation 1.5 that the &chi;<sup>2</sup> distribution has *D*!-1 degrees of freedom and a *scale parameter* of 2*N*log(*D*!).

+### PE of Brownian noise
+Brownian noise (often referred to as *random walks*) in its discrete form is defined as noise whereby the difference in consecutive elements follows a GWN distribution.
+We can think of GWN as the *derivative* of Brownian noise in the continuous limit.
+Brownian noise as an example of a non-iid distribution, since the distribution of a given point depends on the sum of sample values that preceded it.
+Alternatively we say that it is *non-stationary*.
+Brownian noise is also an example of a *Markov* process, defined as a system where the output probability depends only on the previous state.
+Markov processes play an important role in statistics, as they describe processes with strong short-range correlations.

+While Brownian noise is non-iid, the encoded symbol string that is produced via ordinal analysis *is* iid.
+For *D* = 3, the set of probabilities is {1/4, 1/8, 1/8, 1/8, 1/8, 1/4}, which can be reasoned out by noting that there is always a 50% chance for a point to be greater than (or less than) the previous point.
+Thus the probability of obtaining patterns 1<2<3 and 3<2<1 is (1/2)<sup>2</sup>.
+The remaining probabilities must be equal by symmetry.

+### PE of Fractal noise
+Fractal noise (often referred to as *Pink noise*) is an interesting intermediate case between GWN and Brownian noise.

 #### References
 1. C. Bandt and B. Pompe, Phys.
 Rev. Lett.
 88, 174102 (2002).